jlbradley1844/jlbradley1844.github.io/_drafts/how-to-bahai.md

 >                (Baha'u'llah, Tablets of Baha'u'llah, p.
 168)

 There is no canonical how-to on consultation; there is no "Robert's Rules of Order" to attend to.
-Instead, consultation works on the following principals:
+I've outlined some of the principals based on a number of writings and well-established practices in the Baha'i community

 1. This being a group decision-making process that involves all participants, the group must be small enough to allow participation by all.
 In my opinion,